Fluid-Dynamics-Of-Energy-Systems-Team/RANS_pipe/README.md

 To account for the varying properties, corrections for these models can be used as presented by Catris & Aupoix (2000) [[12]](#12) and Otero et al. (2018) [[13]](#13).

 ### Turbulent heat flux models
-The turbulent heat flux is calculated according to:
+The turbulent heat flux is modeled according to:

 <p align="center">
 <img src="https://latex.codecogs.com/svg.latex?\Large&space;\overline{\rho{u_j''}{h''}}=-{\rho}{\alpha_t}\frac{\partial\tilde{h}}{\partial{x_j}},"/>